monikaprajapt/Meraki-Learn-API-with-express-and-MySQL-db/README.md

 Explanation

-first create database and sacond create table and than insert data table curd_opretionand table
+1=Firstly we have to create database
+2=sacond we have create table
+3=then insert data
+4=last curd-opreation(get, put, post, delete)